sentientforest/galachain-examples/dapp-template/README.md

 A lightweight application that allows users to connect their wallet, check their GALA balance, and burn GALA tokens on mainnet.

+This application includes a Vue.js based single page application (SPA) with client-side rendering.
+It communicates directly with the GalaChain Mainnet API Gateway, is simple to get up and running, and can be deployed as a static site.

 ## Prerequisites

 - Node.js (v14 or later)